IBM/credit-risk-workshop-cpd/workshop/addData/README.md

 ## Conclusion

 This lab shows just one of the ways to gather data for your analytics projects in Cloud Pak for Data.
-In this case you used data that was previously virtualized, other ways might include browsing the catalogs, importing flat files or importing data from connections directly in the project.
+In this case you used data that was previously virtualized.
+Other ways might include: browsing the catalogs, importing flat files, or importing data from connections directly in the project.